dssg/bikeshare/README.md

 ## Contributing to the project
 To get involved, please check the [issue tracker](https://github.com/dssg/bikeshare/issues).

-To get in touch, email Hunter Owens at owens.hunter@gmail.com.
+To get in touch, email the team at BlueSteal@googlegroups.com.

 ## License